tjdragonhash/hedera22-dlobex/README.md

 - Implement FATF-16 by default for native HBARs.
 - Implement Maker-Checker by default.
 - Port Uniswap to Hedera
+- An entitlement system with multi-signature for authentication and authorisation
+- A link to an Automated Market Maker contract whose inflection point is determined by the last traded price
+- More functions to facilitate price discovery while reducing costs
+- Define a Rule Book - and have legal go over it

 Many thanks